KSP-KOS/KOS/doc/source/structures/misc/time.rst

 hours, minutes, and seconds.

 **Differences between ``TimeStamp`` and ``TimeSpan``**:
-The diference is that :struct:`TimeStamp` is for storing a single point in time, while :struct:`TimeSpan` is for storing an offset, or duration of time.
+The difference is that :struct:`TimeStamp` is for storing a single point in time, while :struct:`TimeSpan` is for storing an offset, or duration of time.
 Where they differ is in what it means to call something "year 1" or "day 1".  ``TimeStamp``